 Is March a good time to visit Iceland?
 Absolutely!

 You can still enjoy winter tours and activities like visiting ice caves and chasing the northern lights, but it’s the off-season, making it less crowded.
-However, there are things to keep in mind if you're thinking of visiting at this time of year.
+However, there are a few things to keep in mind if you're thinking of visiting Iceland in March.

-Therefore, renting a car in Iceland in March is only recommended for confident drivers who are used to driving in cold weather.
-And during the winter months, it's best to rent a four-wheel-drive vehicle.
+Therefore, renting a car and driving in Iceland in March is only recommended for confident drivers who are used to driving in cold weather.
+During the winter months, it's best to rent a four-wheel-drive vehicle.

 In March, all vehicles use winter tires, but you can request studded tires for a better grip if you want to be extra careful (until April).